Binary Protocol Quick Reference

 - stdin accepts only Markdown text

-- stdout must output only valid Typst source code
+- stdout must output non-empty valid Typst source code

 - Cannot read or write any files, cannot access the network